Readit News logoReadit News

 kraf commented on Apple restricts Pebble from being awesome with iPhones ericmigi.com/blog/apple-r... · Posted by u/griffinli

-underdeserver · 6 months ago
+underdeserver · a year ago

 You're squarely in the minority, mate.